Computing Expressions in Blosc2

 The forthcoming version of Blosc2 will bring a powerful tool for performing mathematical operations on pre-compressed arrays, that is, on arrays whose data has been reduced in size using compression techniques.
 This functionality provides a flexible and efficient way to perform a wide range of operations, such as addition, subtraction, multiplication and other mathematical functions, directly on compressed arrays.
 This approach saves time and resources, especially when working with large data sets.

-An example of expression evaluation in Blosc2 might be:
+An example of expression computation in Blosc2 might be:

 dtype = np.float64